elusivecodes/fQuery/README.md

 - `squeezeIn(options?)` / `squeezeOut(options?)`: animate dimensions from or toward a direction.
 - `stop({ finish? })`: stop active animations, finishing them by default.

+Built-in effects restore the inline styles they change when they complete or are stopped with `finish: true`.
+Stopping with `finish: false` leaves the current animated styles in place.

 The static forms return an `AnimationSet`.
 QuerySet forms queue the work and return the current set.

 `new $.Animation(node, callback, options?)` creates one promise-like animation.
 It supports `then`, `catch`, `finally`, `clone(node)`, `stop({ finish? })`, and `update(time?)`. `new $.AnimationSet(animations)` combines animations and supports `then`, `catch`, `finally`, and `stop({ finish? })`.